-In the case of mergers, the legal representatives of each of the participating companies should draft: (i) the merger agreement which, inter alia, provides the consequences of the merger for employees and the proposed measures; and (ii) an explanatory report on the merger agreement, as well the impact on the employees of the participating companies.
+In the case of mergers, the legal representatives of each of the participating companies should draft: (i) the merger agreement which, inter alia, provides the consequences of the merger for the employees and the proposed measures; and (ii) an explanatory report on the merger agreement, as well as the impact on the employees of the participating companies.

-The creditors do not have any impact on approving mergers unless otherwise agreed.
-In practice, it might happen that the loans agreement with the bank stipulates that any change in the control of a debtor should be initially approved by the bank.
+The creditors do not have any involvement in the approval of mergers unless otherwise agreed.
+In practice, it might happen that the loan agreement with the bank stipulates that any change in the control of the debtor should be initially approved by the bank.

-In the case of a public takeover, the Management Board of the target company should draft and publish an opinion analysing the potential consequences in the case of acceptance of the offer, as analysing the strategic plan in relation to the target company and any potential consequences arising out of these strategic plans in relation to the interests of the target company employment policy.
-The Management Board of the target company should also deliver such an opinion to the council of the employees.
+In the case of a public takeover, the Management Board of the target company should draft and publish an opinion analysing the potential consequences in the case of acceptance of the offer, and analysing the strategic plan in relation to the target company and any potential consequences arising out of these strategic plans in relation to the interests of the company employment policy.
+The Management Board of the target company should also deliver such opinion to the council of the employees.